easygsea/panelGC/README.md

 - --warning_fold_change: Relative coverage fold change warning threshold.
 Should be > 0 and less than failure_fold_change.
 Default: 1.5
 - --failure_at: Coverage fold change failure threshold at the AT anchor.
 Should be > 0.
 Default: 1.5
 - --failure_gc: Coverage fold change failure threshold at the GC anchor.
 Should be > 0.
 Default: 1.5
+- --y_lim: y-axis minimum and maximum for the GC bias profile plot.
+Comma-separated string of two numbers where the first number is less than the second e.g. "0,1".
+Default: "auto", which means the y-axis will be automatically determined by the data.
 - --draw_trend: Boolean parameter to determine whether to generate trend visualization.
 Default: false
 - --show_sample_names: Boolean parameter to determine whether to sample names in trend visualization.
 Default: true
+- --draw_per_base_coverage: Boolean parameter to determine whether to draw per-base coverage plot.
+Default: true
-- --publish_per_base_coverage: Boolean parameter to determine whether to publish per-base coverage files in the output directory.
-Default: false
+- --publish_per_base_coverage: Boolean parameter to determine whether to publish the per-base coverage file for each sample in the output directory.
+Default: true
 - --publish_gc_content_summary: Boolean parameter to determine whether to publish the GC content summary file in the output directory.
 Default: true
 - --publish_bam_files: Boolean parameter to determine whether to publish converted BAM files in the output directory when input files are in CRAM format.
 Default: false